Huangshan City: Transportation

 Due to rugged terrain, Huangshan was historically a secluded region.
 The Xinan River provided an outlet to the east.
 Winding, narrow roads through Huang Mountains made trips to Xuancheng, Wuhu, Guichi and the Yangtze River slow and arduous.
 In recent decades, improvements to the transportation infrastructure have made the city and its surrounding tourist attractions more accessible.

 Air

 The Huangshan Tunxi International Airport, also referred to as the Tunxi Airport, is located in Tunxi District and is known by the IATA abbreviation TXN.
 The airport was opened in October 1959, and has been expanded five times, including an expansion in 2000.
 The airport offers regular flights to cities across China, as well as Seoul, Hong Kong, and Taipei.
 The airport also offers chartered flights to Incheon, Nagasaki, Osaka, Fukuoka, and other regional destinations.

 Rail

-Huangshan's main passenger station is now Huangshan North station, which is accessible via high-speed rail over the Hefei–Fuzhou high-speed railway and the Hangzhou–Huangshan intercity railway.
+Huangshan's main passenger station is now Huangshan North station, which is accessible via high-speed rail over the Hefei–Fuzhou high-speed railway, the Hangzhou–Nanchang high-speed railway and the Chizhou–Huangshan high-speed railway.
 Trains run from Huangshan to many cities.